LateralGs/rallyx_start_light/README.md

 ## Circuit

-The idea with this circuit is to make it simple enought for the average DIY person with some electronics experience to assemble.
+The goal with this circuit is to make it simple enought for the average DIY person with some electronics experience to assemble.
 I opted to use throughhole components and some strip board to assemble the circuit.
 The microcontroller used for this project is an Arduino Pro Mini (3v or 5v).

 TODO: include circuit schematic and suggested strip board layout.